twolfson/object-mappr/README.md

 ```

 ## Documentation
-`object-mapper` provides a function to process aliasing, mapping, and flattening on.
+`object-mappr` provides a function to process aliasing, mapping, and flattening on.

 ```js
 /**